emchin/Hack-School-Notes/Part_2.md

 In this code, we use `let` to define an object with variable name Pikachu.

-That object, Pikachu, has **properties** such as "name", "type", and "power."
-These properties can be accessed using a `.` For example, printing `Pikachu.power` would return `50`.
+That object, Pikachu, has **properties**.
+Properties are characteristics of an object.
+These properties can be accessed with `.property` For example, printing `Pikachu.power` would return `50`.

 Objects can also have **methods**.
-They are functions that are associated with an object.
+Methods are functions that an object can execute.
+These methods can be accessed with `.method_name()`.
+For example, `Pikachu.attack()` would cause the Pikachu to attack.

-Methods often use `this` to refer to the object's properties; for example, Pikachu's "attack" method calls for `this.power`.
+Methods often use `this` to call an object's own properties in its method.
+For example, Pikachu's "attack" method calls for `this.power`.

 ### Callback and Higher-Order Functions